 Frost Advisory from FRI 3:00 AM CDT until FRI 8:00 AM CDT

-Frost Advisory from FRI 3:00 AM CDT until FRI 8:00 AM CDTNew

 Issued by National Weather Service – Minneapolis, MN